Scrum as a tool for innovation and partnering

 “By using Scrum, we are able to truly embrace change and to turn these changes into opportunities for improvement.”

 When applying such frameworks, we assumed little would change (hence the abbreviation “PRINCE” – “PRojects IN Controlled Environments”).
 This approach would often include upfront Systems Analysis activities to define and agree on all the product specifications before the development started.
 It would also include explicit change request processes to deal with those changes that did occur during the project’s lifespan.
-We now refer to these types of project approaches as “waterfall” frameworks, as they share a linear, phased approach to realize project outcomes.
+We now refer to these types of project approaches as “waterfall” frameworks, as they share a linear, phased approach to realizing project outcomes.

 Traditional vs Scrum approach